p-ranav/iris/README.md

 }
 ```

 Now, we can write a client that calls this server.
-Create a client port using `component.create_client`. `iris` clients implement the [lazy pirate](http://zguide.zeromq.org/php:chapter4#Client-Side-Reliability-Lazy-Pirate-Pattern) pattern - Rather than doing a blocking receive, `iris` clients:
+Create a client port using `component.create_client`.

+***NOTE*** `iris` clients implement the [lazy pirate](http://zguide.zeromq.org/php:chapter4#Client-Side-Reliability-Lazy-Pirate-Pattern) pattern - Rather than doing a blocking receive, `iris` clients:

 * Send a request to the server
 * Poll the REQ socket and receive from it only when it's sure a reply has arrived.